-By Chris Huff • September 30, 2016 This article is provided by Behind The Mixer.
-Honestly, there are times when I arrive early at church, toss in a CD, and simply enjoy setting up the stage.
+By Chris Huff • May 8, 2019 Image courtesy of Pexels Honestly, there are times when I arrive early at church, get some music playing and simply enjoy setting up the stage.
 Routine, yes.
 Exciting, no. But, enjoyable nonetheless.
 Some of my speed comes from years of experience and some of it comes from knowing how I can set it up in the least amount of time necessary.
 Want to set the stage as quickly and accurately and safely as possible?
 Let’s press on… 1.
 Know who’s playing in the band Sure, this sounds simple, but if you’ve ever had a time when you set the stage only to find out that one or two people weren’t performing, you’ll know what I mean.
 What to do: Get the band list in advance.
 Just because the band usually has five people doesn’t mean that next week all five will be playing.
 As far as “morning of” type of notifications, ask the worship leader to text you any lineup changes as soon as possible.
 Of course, if you’re not a texting guy, a phone call will work just the same.
 2. Plan ahead for space issues I’ve jokingly hummed the music you hear at a three-ring circus when the pastor handed me an “updated schedule.”
 In the case of stages with limited wiggle-room, free space is a commodity.
 Whether it’s an added instrument or a sermon prop, it’s an added dimension to managing the stage.
 What to do: Get the service schedule well in advance.
 If you often find the church service to feel more like a three-ring circus, considering running that by the pastor.
 Sometimes, they just need another person’s perspective.
 Also, in the case of last-minute-changes, see a prop (even a large plant) can be brought on stage when needed and then removed when you need to reclaim the space.
 3. Label cords for length Using the shortest cords helps stage clutter and keeps the stage safe from added hazards.
 If you’ve ever seen someone trip on a cable, you know what I mean.
 When you know the length of the cable you grab, you know where you can use it.
 What to do: Colored rubber bands on the end work great for this, as does colored tape.
 Basically, each color represents a known length.
 White electrical tape with the length written on the end can also work, it’s all up to you.
 Read the rest of this post 1 2 About Chris Chris Huff Writer/Teacher/Author, BehindTheMixer.com Chris Huff is a long-time practitioner of church sound and writes at Behind The Mixer, covering topics ranging from audio fundamentals to dealing with musicians – and everything in between.
-Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Audio Audio Basics Chris Huff Church Sound Live Management Mixing Sound Reinforcement Techniques Worship Audio · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Audio Audio Basics Chris Huff Church Sound Live Management Mixing Sound Reinforcement Techniques Worship Audio · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.